James Potts

 James is a contributing editor to Paget’s Law of Banking (2023) and OUP’s Financial Services Law (2024).

-James regularly advises licensed gambling operators on regulation under the Gambling Act 2005, the Gambling Commission’s Licence Conditions and Codes of Practice, and associated legislation such as the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+James regularly advises acts for licensed gambling operators on in disputes and advises on regulation under the Gambling Act 2005, the Gambling Commission’s Licence Conditions and Codes of Practice, and associated legislation such as the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
 He also advises payment institutions and other financial services firms on issues relating to gambling regulation.
 He has advised on issues such as anti-money laundering, counter terrorist financing, UK and international sanctions, payments, cheques and s.81 of the Gambling Act, online gaming, unfair contract terms, problem gambling and safer gambling.

 Several of James’s recent cases have involved IT disputes, including in relation to tech start-ups, AI/machine learning, cryptoassets, smart technology, virtual reality, distributor agreements, non-compete clauses, confidentiality disputes and GDPR breaches, as well as shareholder disputes in relation to technology companies.